mark-watson/Java-AI-Book/manuscript/opennlp.md

 The format of the input file for training a maximum entropy classifier is simple but has to be correct: each line starts with a category name, followed by sample text for each category which must be **all** **on** **one** **line**.
 Please note that I have already trained the model producing the model file **models/en-newscat.bin** so you don't need to run the example in this section unless you want to regenerate this model file.

-The file sample_category_training_text.txt contains four lines, defining four categories.
+The file **sample_category_training_text.txt** contains four lines, defining four categories.
 Here are two lines from this file (I edited the following to look better on the printed page, but these are just two lines in the file):

 {line-numbers=off}
 ~~~~~~~~
-COMPUTERS Computers are often used to access the Internet and meet basic business functions.
+COMPUTERS Computers are often used to access the Internet to meet business functions.
 ECONOMY The Austrian School (also known as the Vienna School or the Psychological School ) is a Schools of economic thought|school of economic thought that emphasizes the spontaneous organizing power of the price mechanism.
 ~~~~~~~~